Funding for state Conservation Bank now permanent - South Carolina Radio Network

-No longer will officials with the South Carolina Conservation Bank have to ask legislators to reauthorize a bill that provides funding each fiscal year.
+No longer will officials with the South Carolina Conservation Bank have to ask legislators to reauthorize their funding each fiscal year.

-This week, surrounded by the bill’s supporters, Governor Henry McMaster signed a bill that makes funding for the Conservation Bank Trust Fund permanent.
-Click here to read the bill.
+This week, surrounded by the bank’s supporters, Governor Henry McMaster signed a new law which creates permanent funding for the Conservation Bank Trust Fund.

 “Tourism is based on nature,” he said.
 “People usually don’t go to look at buildings unless they’re going to see the Parthenon in Greece.
 Most of the pictures you see are sunrises or sunsets or forests or rivers or somebody catching a fish or playing golf on a beautiful golf course so it’s very important that we realize that we are given gifts and we have to preserve them.”